 The word glauconite is derived from the Greek word glaucos, originally meaning gleaming, later bluish green, and then silvery or gray.
 It has been in painting since ancient times.
-Restorers have proved through X-ray diffraction that the famous pigments of past centuries known as Veronese and Bohemian terre verte are in essence glauconite.
+Restorers have proved through X-ray diffraction that the famous pigments of past centuries known as Veronese and Bohemian terre verte are, in essence, glauconite.

 Green earth, also widely known as terre verte, is primarily composed of the minerals celadonite and glauconite.
 The presence of celadonite or glauconite, minerals of complex silicate composition, produces colors that vary from cold bluish greens to warmer yellow and olive hues.
 It may have been formed originally from biotite (a dark-colored mica), but other minerals, and even organic matter, may change it into glauconite.
-The mineral has a micaceous structure, that is, a silicate crystallized in monoclinic forms that readily separates into very thin leaves.
-It is characteristically formed on submarine elevations of ancient seabeds ranging in depth from 30 to 1,000 meters (100 to 3,300 feet) below sea level, and in the sedimentary rocks of different geological systems.
-Usually it forms small (from 0.8 to 1.5 mm in diameter) green round or angular grains.
+The mineral has a micaceous structure, a silicate crystallized in monoclinic forms that readily separates into very thin leaves.
+It is characteristically formed on submarine elevations of ancient seabeds ranging in depth from 30 to 1,000 meters (100 to 3,300 feet) below sea level and in the sedimentary rocks of different geological systems.
+Usually, it forms small (from 0.8 to 1.5 mm in diameter) green round or angular grains.

 The most famous deposit of green earth was found near Verona, Italy, and this mine was active until World War II.
 Other mines produced variations in color and texture of the pigment: Baltic states, Bohemia, Cypress, France, Hungary, Poland, Saxony, Tyrol, and the Mendip hills of England.
 Our green earth is from open mines near Mt.
 Baldo, Italy.